How Do I Get a Pilot's License near Ann Arbor, MI

-"I live near Ann Arbor, Michigan and I want to get a pilots license!"
+"I live near Ann Arbor, MI and I want to get a pilots license!"
 Every day we speak to hundreds of people whose desire is to fly airplanes or helicopters for their career.
 We speak to aspiring student pilots who have a dream of flying aircraft or rotorcraft for a living.
 They are serious about their aviation dreams and are ready to take the first step.
 Getting a private pilots license (certificate) is the first step toward an aviation career.
 There are many preliminary steps to take, and we can help you learn everything there is about becoming a pilot and earning your pilots license.
 Call 855-435-4338 and let us help you get started today.

-Obviously, to become a commercial pilot in Ann Arbor, Michigan students must take advanced training courses that go well beyond the "private pilot license".
+Obviously, to become a commercial pilot in Ann Arbor, MI students must take advanced training courses that go well beyond the "private pilot license".
 But in order to take advanced courses that lead to an aviation career everyone starts with a "private pilot certificate".
 As a Part 141 Flight School, the Federal Aviation Administration (FAA) has approved Upper Limit Aviation.
 We are also partnered with Southern Utah University (SUU) and SUU provides its students with Part 61 flight training that will lead to a standard college degree.

 ULA's FAA approval signifies that we are a reputable flight school.
 Moreover, ULA is in partnership with an outstanding university (Southern Utah University).
 Together we offer prospective pilots an opportunity to earn their pilot's license and all the advanced training necessary to become a commercial pilot.
 If you are ready to start working toward a job flying airplanes or helicopters, call us and we will coach you through the process.